cofiem/leaf-focus/README.md

 # leaf-focus

+> This project has been moved to [anotherbyte-net/leaf-focus](https://github.com/anotherbyte-net/leaf-focus).

 Extract structured text from pdf files.

 Dealing with pdf files that are scans of pages or don't contain machine-readable text can be difficult.